nielsenjared/nielsenjared.github.io/content/blog/big-o-notation-linear-time-complexity/index.md

 Our algorithm checks whether or not a number is even or odd and will return true or false accordingly.
 It only needs to perform one operation.
 Again, O(1).

-One more example.
-Say you are checking your application state to determine whether or not you need to render a specific alert by color code.
+Another example.
+Say you are checking your application state to determine whether or not you need to style an alert element with a specific color.
 You could do so with a series of conditional statements:

 ```js
 const alertColor = state => {